andrewblevins/community-archive-rap-battle/README.md

 - [ ] Use community data to detect current beefs and auto-generate raps
 - [ ] Twitter bot that tweets out all generated raps
 - [ ] Update UI so it displays both people's profile pics
+- [ ] Add logging and/or uptime bot and/or real time posts to Discord channel every time someone creates a rap

 ## Authors